 A Brief Guide to the Dark Ages

-Background reading for my Dark Ages series
+Background reading for my Dark Ages collection

 At school I remember learning about the Anglo-Saxons and Jutes but as I grew up I forgot about the Jutes and where they lived.
 Well into adulthood and research, they came back to me.
 They were the folk who inhabited the first 'Anglo-Saxon' kingdom (although they were not from the Angle nor Saxon tribes!)